Mandapeshwar Caves

-The Mandapeshwar Caves (मंडपेश्वर गुहा) is an 8th Century rock-cut shrine dedicated to Shiva located near Mount Poinsur in Borivali, a suburb of Mumbai in Maharashtra, India.
+The Mandapeshwar Caves (मंडपेश्वर गुहा) is an 8th century rock-cut shrine dedicated to Hindu deity Shiva located near Mount Poinsur in Borivali, a suburb of Mumbai in Maharashtra, India.
 The caves were originally Buddhist viharas.

 These 6th century caves are located in a corner of Borivali- an otherwise northern suburb of Mumbai.

 Location

 The caves are situated in Mount Poinsur, Borivali, a suburb of Mumbai.
-Originally, the caves were on the banks of the Dahisar River but later the course of the river changed.
+Originally, the caves were on the banks of the Dahisar River, but later the course of the river changed.
 The name of the neighbourhood was derived from this temple.
 It is believed that the name of Mount Poinsur, on which the Saint Francis D'Assisi High School is situated, is a corruption of the name "Mandapeshwar".
 The Mandapeshwar caves are smaller and lesser known as compared to the Kanheri caves in the Sanjay Gandhi National Park in Borivali East.
 The ruins of an old Portuguese-built church stand on top of the caves.
 The Immaculate Conception Church is located to its south end.
 There is an open ground in front of the caves which is used as a playground and parking area by people from the slum in front of it.
 The Swami Vivekanand Road runs in front of this cave.